robertpeteuil/inkdrop-export-by-tag/README.md

 # Inkdrop Plugin - Export by Tag

-This plugin allows exporting all notes with specified a tag in Markdown or HTML format.
+This plugin exporting all notes with specified a tag in Markdown or HTML format.

-It doesn't require pre-configuration and is used by right-clicking on a Tag, selecting an export type from the pop-up context menu (Markdown or HTML) and choosing a download destination.
+Just right-click on a Tag, chose an export type in the pop-up and select a download destination.

-Config options provide additional control over how the files are exported.
+Config options provide the ability to streamline and configure settings for your workflow.

 ## Install